buren/abh/slides.md

 ---

-1. I read Brainfuck intrepreter in Nim blog post.
+1. I read a blog post "Writing a Brainfuck intrepreter in Nim [lang]".
-2. Decided to try to build one in Ruby.
+2. Decided to try to build one in `Ruby`.

 https://github.com/buren/bf-interpreter